 c.
 Completion of First Year at the College of Law as Prerequisite for Law Credit for M.P.P.
 Courses

 d.
 Enrollment in the J.D./M.P.P.
-Joint Degree Program and Appointment of Faculty Advisors in Both Programs
+Dual Degree Program and Appointment of Faculty Advisors in Both Programs

 e.
 Requirements for Cross-Over Course Credit